slw515/stevenwyks-SDK/design.md

 Once the final URI is generated, the GET request is made to the API with the library Axios.
 The config object mentioned earlier is passed in as a second argument to the method.
 This has to be done in an async/await function to await the GET request's completion with try/catch blocks to deal with any potential errors.

-If an error is thrown by the API call, a new Error object is created and thrown with the response data from the error.
+If an error is thrown by the API call, a new `Error` object is created and thrown with the response data from the `Error` object.

-If the data is successfully received from the API it is returned to the user of the SDK.
+If the data is successfully received from the API it is returned to the user of the SDK and the asynchronous function will resolve with the data.